cstuartroe/teko/docs/Type-System.md

 Although they are stored with an ordered slice in Go, the order of constituent types does not matter.

-The constituent types of a union type cannot themselves be be union types (cf. [Union operation](#union-operation)).
+The constituent types of a union type cannot themselves be be union types.
+Additionally, no constituent type in the union may be a subtype of any other constituent type (cf. [Union operation](#union-operation)).

 #### Union subtyping